open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 .. code:: sh

-   shell$ mpirun -H aa -np 1 hostname : -H bb,cc -np 2 uptime
+   shell$ mpirun -H aa -n 1 hostname : -H bb,cc -n 2 uptime

 will launch process 0 running hostname on node ``aa`` and processes 1 and 2 each running uptime on nodes ``bb`` and ``cc``, respectively.